 - Use the Society’s mailing list (at cost)

-- Place advertising inserts in the Society’s newsletter and other mailings (at cost)receive assistance in selecting dates and times for performances and other events in order to avoid conflicts with previously scheduled events.
+- Place advertising inserts in the Society’s newsletter and other mailings (at cost)

 - The affiliate may also apply to the Society for consulting services in a variety of areas, to be made available from time to time at cost: planning, organization, finance, accounting, administration, development and fund raising, audience development, booking and tour arrangements, house management, and box office services.